 Indian food is a delicious mix for the senses: tantalizing aromas, vibrant colors, and of course those spicy, sweet, tangy flavors.
 But for the home cook, this cuisine can be daunting.
 When you look at what’s needed to cook most Indian recipes, it’s easy to be put off by the long list of spices required.

-That’s one of the reasons Plated ships all the spices needed in our dishes (like our customer favorite, Sea Bass with Coconut Broth and Indian Rice).
+That’s one of the reasons Plated ships all the spices needed in our dishes (like our customer favorite, Chicken Samosas).
 But if you’re looking to cook an Indian meal on your own, you may be wondering where to start.

 According to Plated’s Head Chef Elana Karp, the key to successful Indian dishes is using the right spices.
 And the most important step is “blooming” them.
 She says that home cooks shouldn’t be intimidated by that process: “Blooming just means cooking them in some oil or butter (or if you’re trying to be really authentic, ghee, which is Indian clarified butter).
 This brings out the flavor of the spices and then enhances anything you add to them.”

 And once you’ve stocked up on the essentials, you’re ready to jump right in and cook fragrant, aromatic dishes with all the subtle, lingering, deep flavors of great Indian food.

 Here are the nine essential Indian spices you’ll need: